collapsed-stacks/startups/questions/307/cloud-based-systems-vs-conventional-hardware.md

 - posted by: [Chase Ouhrabka](https://stackexchange.com/users/4956076/chase-ouhrabka) on 2014-08-29
 - score: 0

-<p>I would recommend starting with the cloud and expanding to a separate server one you expand.
+I would recommend starting with the cloud and expanding to a separate server one you expand.
 It's low cost and easier to use.
-Also you can get some very useful analysis that wouldn't be as accessible with a tower type server unless you pay a lot more. </p>
+Also you can get some very useful analysis that wouldn't be as accessible with a tower type server unless you pay a lot more.